-POSTPARTUM NON-BREASTFEEDING WOMEN

-CODE PRIORITY

-372 ALCOHOL AND ILLEGAL DRUG USE VI

-Alcohol use: Routine current use of ≥ 2 drinks per day OR Binge drinking is defined as ≥5 drinks on the same occasion on at least one day in the past 30 days, OR Heavy drinking is defined as ≥5 drinks on the same occasion on five or more days in the past 30 days

-A serving of standard sized drink (1 1⁄2 oz. of alcohol) is: - 1 can of beer (12 fluid oz.) - 5 oz. wine - 1 1⁄2 fluid oz. liquor

-Document: Alcohol Use; identify type (Routine - Enter oz./wk.:, Binge drinker, Heavy drinker) on WIC Assessment/Certification Form.
+POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 372 ALCOHOL AND SUBSTANCE USE VI Alcohol use: High Risk Drinking: Routine consumption of ≥8 drinks per week or ≥ 4 drinks on any day Binge drinking: Routine consumption of ≥4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 11⁄2 fluid oz.
+80 proof distilled spirits (e.g., gin, rum vodka, whiskey, cordials or liqueurs) Any illegal substance use and/or abuse of prescription medications Any marijuana use in any form Document: Alcohol Use (High Risk Drinking or Binge Drinking); Illegal substance and/or abuse of prescription medication and/or Marijuana use on WIC Assessment/Certification Form.
 See Appendix D for documentation codes.

-Any Illegal drug use:

-Document: Type of drug(s) being used.

-381 ORAL HEALTH VI

-Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis • Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+381 ORAL HEALTH VI Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.